RamezIssac/django-tabular-permissions/README.rst

   A dotted path function to translate the custom permission.
   This function gets passed the permissions `codename`, `verbose_name` and its relevant `content_type_id`.
   The function will try to translate the permission verbose_name.

+apps_customization_func
+  A dotted path function to control the whole permissions objects passed to the widget.
+  Sometimes you use custom menu where apps and models are ordered in a more "user friendly" manner and not necessarily in the "actual programmatic" apps & models order.
+  You can use this option to get a hold of the whole ordered dict and shuffle its content around moving models from one app to the other and do all kind of crazy stuff to get just the right table of permissions.

 JavaScript:
 -----------